A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \subsubsection{Analysis Method}

 To answer \textbf{RQ1}, we conducted experiments and collected the averages and standard deviations of APFD and NRPA for eight datasets (see Subsection \ref{datasetTestCasePrio}), as well as their training and prediction times using DRL algorithms from selected frameworks.
-We relied on the implementation of algorithms provided by Stable-baselines3 \cite{stable-baselines3}, Keras-rl \cite{framework:plappert2016kerasrl}, and Tensorforce \cite{schaarschmidt2018lift} frameworks.
-Furthermore, we collected from \cite{bagherzadeh2021reinforcement}, the averages and standard deviations of baselines configurations in terms of NRPA and APFD values.
+We relied on the implementation of algorithms provided by Stable-baselines3 \cite{Stable-Baselines3}, Keras-rl \cite{framework:plappert2016kerasrl}, and Tensorforce \cite{schaarschmidt2018lift} frameworks.
+Furthermore, we collected from the study of Bagherzadeh et al.\cite{bagherzadeh2021reinforcement}, the averages and standard deviations of baseline configurations in terms of NRPA and APFD values.
 For each framework, we compare its best configuration with the baselines in terms of NRPA or APFD.
-We calculate CLE, between the best configuration of each framework and baselines to assess the effect size of differences.
-In \textbf{RQ2}, we use the Welch’s ANOVA and Games-Howell post-hoc test \cite{welch1947generalization}, \cite{games1976pairwise} to indicate the best RL algorithm.
+We calculate Common Language Effect Size (CLES) \cite{mcgraw1992common}, \cite{arcuri2014hitchhiker}, between the best configuration of each framework and baselines to assess the effect size of differences.
+CLES estimates the probability that a randomly sampled value from one population is greater than a randomly sampled value from another population.
+In \textbf{RQ2}, we use the Welch’s ANOVA and Games-Howell post-hoc test \cite{welch1947generalization}, \cite{games1976pairwise} to indicate the best DRL algorithm.
 All configurations across all cycles are compared using one NRPA or APFD value per cycle.
 Similar to the game testing problem, a difference with p-value $<= 0.05$ is considered significant in our assessments.
+In \textbf{RQ3,} we investigate how the same algorithm performs, on average, across different DRL frameworks with multiple runs of testing.
+Specifically, the performance of trained agents with the same algorithm across different DRL frameworks resulting from multiple runs are evaluated based on metrics such as NRPA, APFD, testing and prediction times collected in RQ1.